 Similarly, I’ve noticed my mood shift toward negativity during some toxic work situations.
 I notice my list piling up with stressful, senseless tasks.
 I can see more and more fraught words in the notes on the pages.
 When I see those kinds of frustrations, it reminds me that I need to adjust my attitude or change my situation.

-In this way, journals make us more aware of quality of life.
-And by putting those notes in the pages, we’ll always be ale to reflect.
+In this way, journals make us more aware of the quality of life.
+And by putting those notes on the pages, we’ll always be able to reflect.

 Don’t Forget Dates

 I am pretty good at setting reminders but, terrible at logging them after the fact.
 The memories are quickly lost because I don’t do scrapbooks or photo albums regularly.

 However, I have found that I look back on my notes alongside big events.
 While some things may be straightforward, the details can be interesting.
 What gift did a buy for that birthday?
 What people did I call about an event?

 “All my integrity seemed to lie in saying No.” – Susanna Kaysen, Girl, Interrupted

 For example, I threw a party for my husband several years ago where I wanted to serve a special peanut butter pie.
 He loved one from a local restaurant that had closed.
 I tried many different recipes until I found one just for his party.
 He was so happy.
 The process was kind of recorded in my journal because I kept notes on how I wanted to prepare the dessert.
 I didn’t actually say I put in all that energy because I loved him.
 But, you can read between the lines and feel the emotion in those efforts.